noonien/kube-http-proxy/README.md

   - path - Path on which this service is exposed.
 Required.
   - targetPort - Port on which the service listens for connections.
 Defaults to 80.
   - webSocket - Enable if the service requires upgrading the HTTP conenction to a WebSocket.
 Defaults to false.
+  - targetPath - Path to proxy to.
+  - options - Additional Nginx options for the path.

 Example service.yaml